lammps/lammps/doc/src/set.rst

    Support for type labels was added for setting atom, bond, angle, dihedral, and improper types

-Keyword *type* sets the atom type or atom type label for all selected atoms.
-For atom type, specified value must be from 1 to ntypes, where ntypes was set by the :doc:`create_box <create_box>` command or the *atom types* field in the header of the data file read by the :doc:`read_data <read_data>` command.
+Keyword *type* sets the atom type for all selected atoms.
+A specified value can be a type id or a type label for atom type.
+When using a type id, the specified value must be from 1 to ntypes, where ntypes was set by the :doc:`create_box <create_box>` command or the *atom types* field in the header of the data file read by the :doc:`read_data <read_data>` command.
 In the case of the specified type label, it must have been defined